James Playfair (businessman): Shipping Interests

 On June 2, 1913, James Playfair was on his way to Port Arthur, for the launching of the NORONIC.
-He was a passenger on the HAMONIC somewhere on Lake Superior, when the wireless operator received word that James' father, had passed away in Toronto.
+He was a passenger on the HAMONIC somewhere on Lake Superior, when the wireless operator received word that James' father, had died in Toronto.
 87 year old John S. Playfair, came to Canada as an employee of dry goods merchant John McMurrich.
 For some time John Playfair had managed the firm's Kingston store and may have been involved with shipping on Lake Ontario.
 He first became involved with A. P. Cockburn's Muskoka Lakes Navigation Co. in 1879 and served as president of that line for more than 25 years.
 James Playfair transferred to one of the R And O Nav.
 Co. freighters mid-lake, about 80 miles from Sault Ste.
 Marie and made his way to Toronto by special train.

 A special meeting of the shareholders of Richelieu And Ontario Navigation Co. was held in the company's office in Montreal, on June 19, to ratify an agreement of sale of the company's assets to a new company formed for that purpose.
 The new company was to be called Canada Transportation Lines Limited.
 In the early part of December it was announced that Canada Transportation Lines would be renamed Canada Steamship Lines Limited.
 With the acquisition of Inland Lines Ltd. by Canada Transportation Lines, Playfair relinquished personal control of his ships, although he was still a director of the company.
 James Playfair retired as managing director early in 1914.
 At Toronto, Playfair was presented with a solid silver center table piece and rose bowl with the following inscription: "Presented to James Playfair by the officials, staff, captains and engineers of the Inland Lines, Ltd., and Northern Navigation Co., Ltd., as a token of the high esteem in which he is held by one and all."
 An old English chime clock was also presented to Mrs. Playfair.